-5.2.2 MANAGING GENERAL PARTNER EXPERIENCE - SPECIAL NEEDS
+5.2.2 MANAGING GENERAL PARTNER EXPERIENCE

-The Managing General Partner is the entity that will bear day-to-day ownership responsibilities for the project.
 Qualifying projects must be in operation for over three (3) years.
-If an applicant seeks points for projects previously owned by the Managing General Partner, the ending date of ownership or participation in the project must be no more than 10 years prior to the application deadline.
-Points will be awarded based on the experience of the Managing General Partner with affordable, rent-restricted projects that include targeted Special Needs units, as follows:
+If an Applicant seeks points for projects previously owned by a Managing General Partner, the ending date of ownership or participation in the project must be no more than 10 years prior to the application deadline.
+Points will be awarded based on experience with affordable, rent-restricted projects, as follows: